AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 ## Step 1: Set Up Your Environment

-Begin by creating a new script, named `firefly.js` (or `firefly.py`), and save it anywhere on your computer., and save it anywhere on your computer.
+Begin by creating a new script, named `firefly.js` (or `firefly.py`), and save it anywhere on your computer.
 This will be the script we use to test our integration with Firefly API endpoints.

 Next, set your `client_id` and `client_secret` as environment variables.
 For example, on a Mac or in Windows Subsystem for Linux (WSL), you can do the following: